MadelineMurray/pantheon/docs/Privacy/Private-Transactions/Creating-Sending-Private-Transactions.md

 ## Methods for Private Transactions

-A private transaction creates a [Privacy Marker Transaction](../Private-Transaction-Processing.md) as well the private transaction itself.
+A private transaction creates a [Privacy Marker Transaction](../Private-Transaction-Processing.md) in addition to the private transaction itself.
 Use [`eth_getTransactionReceipt`](../../Reference/Pantheon-API-Methods.md#eth_gettransactionreceipt) to
 get the transaction receipt for the Privacy Maker Transaction and [`eea_getTransactionReceipt`](../../Reference/Pantheon-API-Methods.md#eea_gettransactionreceipt) to get the transaction receipt for the private transaction.